junkboy0315/adblock-detector-hook/README.md

 ## lazy detection

+By default, this hook checks for the presence of adblocker when mounting components.

-If you want to detect the adblocker at your desired timing, use the `lazy` option and the `check` function.
+If you want to disable this feature and detect it when you need it, use the `lazy` option and the `check` function.

+`detected` will be `false` until the `check` function is executed.

 ```tsx
 import { useAdBlockDetector } from 'adblock-detector-hook';